-- Press Menu → Continuous to select the desired carrier waveform. - Pulse, Noise, Harmonic, Dual-tone, and DC could not be used as carrier waveform.
+- When the Shift key is illuminated, press Home/Menu → Continuous to select the desired carrier waveform.
+Also, when the Shift key is not illuminated, you can directly press the corresponding waveform function key on the front panel to select the desired carrier waveform. - Pulse, Noise, Harmonic, Dual-tone, and DC could not be used as carrier waveform.

 The different settings of various parameters (e.g. frequency, amplitude, offset, and start phase) of the carrier waveform will affect the output PSK modulated waveform.
 For different carrier waveform shapes, the ranges of the various parameters are different (the ranges are related to the instrument model that you are using and the currently selected carrier waveform).
-For all carrier waveform shapes, the default values are 1 kHz frequency, 5 Vpp amplitude, 0 VdC offset, and 0° start phase.
+For all carrier waveform shapes, the default values are 1 kHz frequency, 5 Vpp amplitude, 0 Vdc offset, and 0° start phase.